Bubbles that show up on the working surface of a cured rubber mold can ruin detail and result in a mold that is unusable.

 Answer: You are probably trying to apply too much mold rubber to the model surface.
 When making a brush-on rubber mold do not over apply rubber, especially the first coat.

 More Is Not Better – People assume that brush-on mold rubber needs to be applied in quantity.
 Applying globs of rubber to your model surface entraps air and wastes your valuable material.

 Generally, it is better to apply 4 thin layers than 3 heavy layers.
 Thin layers work best, especially for the first layer or "detail coat."

 Go Easy!
 A thin initial coat will minimize entrapped air and capture the best detail from the model surface.

 The secret is to apply the first layer thinly with dabbing strokes (stippling) that will get rubber over and into all of the surface detail.
 Over applying rubber entraps air that is then reflected in the finished mold and castings – air bubble city!

 Applying rubber in this manner also lets bubbles move away from the model surface and up through the rubber where they can pop on the surface.
 Rubber applied too heavily will trap air.
 After the first coat, you can apply heavier layers – but not too heavy.

 Let your first coat become tacky.
-Mix and apply the second coat – this time, add a small amount of liquid pigment or tint to the mixture.
-This will help you distinguish the second coat from the first coat (ever try brushing white on white?
-It is impossible to tell you where you’ve been).
+Mix and apply the second coat; this time, add a small amount of liquid pigment or tint to the mixture.
+This will help you distinguish the second coat from the first coat.
+Ever try brushing white on white?
+It is impossible to tell you where you have been.

-Adding color (pigment or tint) to every other layer will help avoid thin spots in the finished mold.
-Smooth-On Brush-On Series mold rubbers were carefully formulated to address several problems experienced with brushable mold rubbers of the past.
+Adding color (pigment/tint) to every other layer will help avoid thin spots in the finished mold.
+Smooth-On Brush-On® Series mold rubbers were carefully formulated to address several problems experienced with brushable mold rubbers of the past.
 High tear strength and abrasion resistance are but two attributes that have made these products so popular.
 How they perform when actually making the mold is equally as important.